xdenistwn/webserver-docker-amd64/README.md

 `Requirements`
 - Machine that using amd64 architecture
-- Docker desktop or lightweight vm such as WSL/colima/etc to run docker engine
+- for windows/mac OS you need to install docker engine
 - Internet Access (to download and build images)

-## Important for Windows user using WSL2
+## Important for Windows user
-You need to enable filesystem sharing between WSL and Windows File system.
+You need to enable filesystem sharing between WSL and Windows File system. if you have not install wsl2 yet, you follow this guide [install WSL2 guide here.](config/wsl/README.md)
-Temporary way please follow below instruction:
-- open up wsl config in wsl linux distro, here im using Ubuntu-22.04
+- open up wsl config in wsl linux distro, here im using Ubuntu-22.04 and vim
     ```
     sudo vi /etc/wsl.conf
     ```